technicalguru/docker-mailserver-amavis/README.md

 * [with HELM charts](https://github.com/technicalguru/docker-mailserver/tree/master/helm-charts)

 # Refreshing AV signatures and Spam detection rules
-Every once ina while you will need to run `sa-compile` and `freshclam`in order to refresh you virus and spam detection rules.
+Every once in a while you will need to run `sa-compile` and `freshclam`in order to refresh you virus and spam detection rules.
 The current images does not do this yet (see [#4](https://github.com/technicalguru/docker-mailserver-amavis/issues/4))

 # Additional customization
 You can further customize Amavis, ClamAV and SpamAssassin configuration files.
 Please follow these instructions: